🎭🎵Jimmy Merchant -- is 85 in the year 2025 and 86 in the year 2026; b.2/10/1940

 In 1996, “The Ghost Of Tom Joad” by Bruce Springsteen peaked at number 34 on the Alt-Canada pop singles chart.

-In 1968, ✪ “Judy In Disguise (With Glasses)” by John Fred And His Playboy Band peaked at number 3 on the U.K. pop singles chart.
+In 1979, ⛵ “My Life” by Billy Joel peaked at number 12 on the U.K. pop singles chart.

 In 1990, “(Cherry Lips) Der Erdbeermund” by Culture Beat peaked at number 55 on the U.K. pop singles chart.

-In 1990, “18 And Life” by Skid Row peaked at number 12 on the U.K. pop singles chart.
+In 1990, “18 and Life” by Skid Row peaked at number 12 on the U.K. pop singles chart.

 In 1996, “1979” by Smashing Pumpkins peaked at number 16 on the U.K. pop singles chart.